SamuelSchlesinger/HaskellTutorial/tut/Tut3.md

 ```

-The latter way would be much more convenient, and we can avoid a helluva lot of cache misses.
+The latter way would be much more convenient, and we can avoid a helluva lot of cache misses if x
-Depending on the structure of x, this can give us a lot of speedup.
+is distributed in memory.